connervieira/Predator/CONFIGURATION.md

     - If you enter a frame rate too slow for the encoder, it might automatically be sped to a higher frame rate.
     - Example: `"dashcam_frame_rate": "30"`
 - `dashcam_device`
-    - This setting contains the camera devices Predator will attempt to use when recording video in dash-cam mode.
+    - This setting contains the camera devices Predator will attempt to use when recording video in Dash-cam Mode.
     - Each entry under this setting should contain a device identifier/name, as well as a reference to the device itself.
     - Example:
         - `"main_camera": "/dev/video0"`